lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 ### Utils

 Not every reusable piece of logic is a service.
-Sometimes, you just have a few helper methods that you want to store somewhere and organise them by categories in different files.
+Sometimes, you just have a few helper methods that you want to store somewhere and organise them in different files.

 For that I use a traditional `utils` directory containing files such as `dates.js`, `strings.js`, `collections.js`, etc. These files can sometimes import external libraries but always export individual helper methods rather than abstracting a full ecosystem as a black box.